 The U.S. Department of Energy (DOE) requires that environmental monitoring be conducted and documented for its facilities under the purview of DOE Order 231.1B, Environment, Safety, and Health Reporting.
 Several other laws, regulations, and DOE directives require compliance with environmental standards.
-The purpose of this Annual Site Environmental Report (ASER) is to summarize calendar year (CY) 2015 environmental management (EM) activities at the Paducah Site, including effluent monitoring and environmental surveillance, environmental compliance status, and to highlight significant site program efforts.
+The purpose of this Annual Site Environmental Report is to summarize calendar year (CY) 2016 environmental management activities at the Paducah Site, including effluent monitoring and environmental surveillance, environmental compliance status, and to highlight significant site program efforts.
 References in this report to the Paducah Site generally mean the property, programs, and facilities at or near Paducah Gaseous Diffusion Plant (PGDP) for which DOE has ultimate responsibility.
-Several documents are referenced within this ASER; where available, electronic hyperlinks to the documents are provided within the file.
+Several documents are referenced within this report; where available, electronic hyperlinks to the documents are provided within the file.
+The appendix to this report provides errata that correct information from previous Annual Site Environmental Reports due to subsequent revision of referenced source material and reports.